John Smith's Brewery: No Nonsense campaigns

 From 1992 until 1997, comedian Jack Dee starred in the "No Nonsense" campaign, created by DDB.
-The Dee campaign was widely credited with helping John Smith's rise from sixteenth to fourth highest selling beer in the UK as sales increased by 65 percent, and the brand overtook Tetley's as the highest selling ale brand in the world by 1995.
+The Dee campaign was widely credited with helping John Smith's rise from sixteenth to fourth highest selling beer in the UK as sales increased by 65 per cent, and the brand overtook Tetley's as the highest selling ale brand in the world by 1995.
 The Dee campaign won fifty advertising awards, and helped to turn the rising comedian into a household name.

 Dee resigned in 1997, and he was replaced in 1998 with a cardboard cut-out known as the "No Nonsense Man", from the GGT advertising agency.
 Despite appearing in over 20,000 pubs, clubs and shops, No Nonsense Man was found to have less of an impact than the Dee advertisements.

 Peter Kay represented the brand from 2002 to 2005 and again in 2010–11.
 The Kay campaign was described as an "advertising phenomenon", and introduced the phrase "Ave it!" into the public consciousness.
 Between 2002 and 2004 the Kay advertisements won over fifty advertising and marketing awards, making it the sixth most awarded advertising campaign in the world.
 Despite the success of the Kay campaign, the perceived "laddishness" of the advertisements were criticised by rival brewer Interbrew as hindering sales of beer among women.